BesnikShala/BeFitness-MS4/README.md

 ## Features

+* Navigation

+Users are able to easily navigate the site via navbar.
+They also have the use of back buttons when viewing products/plans or in the checkout services.

 * View Products

 Users are able to view products within categories.
 They have the option to expand the product to view product details.
 At this point they can view product information and have more options to add to bag or return to view other products.

+* View Fitness Plans

+Users are able to view the plans within categories just as products.
+They can also expand the plans to show a different layout as the plans will hold more information than the products.

+* Select Quantity

+Users can specify the quantity of the products/plans they want to purchase.

+* Sorting Plans

+Users can sort between plans via category, price, rating and name.
+This gives the user more flexibility in narrowing down what they want.

 * Sorting Products